-Tax-exempt bond financed Projects may receive Tax Credits in the full amount of their Eligible Basis only if at least fifty percent (50%) of the Project's "aggregate basis" of any building and land upon which the building is located is financed with tax-exempt bonds.
-Gap financing is generally not available for Tax-exempt Bond Projects.
-Applicant should consult with ADOH to determine whether funds are available prior to submitting an Application.
+Gap financing is generally not available for tax-exempt bond Projects.
+Applicants should consult with ADOH to determine whether funds are available prior to submitting an Application.
 Tax-exempt bond Projects with funding gaps, requesting Gap Financing through ADOH must submit an Application for such Gap Financing at the same time that the Applicant submits its Tax Credit Application.
-Applicant must include the Gap Financing Fee with the Gap Financing Application (Form 3-1).
-The procedures followed by ADOH in processing Applications for bond-financed projects are set forth below.
+Applicants must include the Gap Financing Fee with the Gap Financing Application (Form 3-1).

-A. Upon Application
+C. Application